MEET WENDY FEDERMAN

-Wendy successfully ran the company from its NYC headquarters, attended sales conventions and travelled globally to promote merchandise that appeared on the shelves of the top floral, crafts, and department stores.
-Through it all, Wendy still found time to keep up with her dance, singing and acting lessons in order to maintain her connection to the entertainment world.
+Wendy successfully ran the company from its NYC headquarters, attended sales conventions, and traveled globally to promote merchandise that appeared on the shelves of the top floral, crafts, and department stores.
+Through it all, Wendy still found time to keep up with her dance, singing, and acting lessons in order to maintain her connection to the entertainment world.
 Her years of experience in the business world proved invaluable when she started her career as a theatre producer.
 Like the ribbon industry, theatre producing is about a great product you believe in, finances in place, costs under control, and reaching your target market in order to achieve maximum sales.
 Business is business, but there really is nothing like show business!
 Wendy sold the ribbon business in 1990 to spend more time with her young family.
-Since then, she has been a biofeedback therapist, operating stress management centers in New Jersey and is a certified life coach, empowering her clients to achieve their dreams.
+Since then, she has been a biofeedback therapist, operating stress management centers in New Jersey, and is a certified life coach, empowering her clients to achieve their dreams.

 Theatre will always be Wendy’s first love, and as luck would have it, the father of a child in her son’s playgroup happened to own two off-Broadway theatres.
-He realized Wendy’s passion and understanding for the theatre world, eventually asking her to co-produce the National Tour of Legends!, starring Joan Collins and Linda Evans.
-After her first Producer credit, Wendy has not stop producing shows since.
+He realized Wendy’s passion and understanding of the theatre world, eventually asking her to co-produce the National Tour of Legends!, starring Joan Collins and Linda Evans.
+Since her first Producer credit, Wendy has not stopped producing shows.
 Today, this Tony Award winner is a fixture amongst the “who’s who” of Broadway insiders.
 Wendy is constantly attending readings and workshops of new and revival materials while traveling throughout the United States and London to look for that special play or musical that may have Broadway potential.
 In the little down time she has, Wendy reads through the numerous play submissions that arrive through the mail.